WillianSantosC/develops-today/README.md

 docker compose up -d
 ```

+Note that you will need to install [docker](https://docs.docker.com/desktop/setup/install/windows-install/) if you don't have it installed.

 After that you can access the backend documentation:

 Open [http://localhost:3001/doc](http://localhost:3001/doc) with your browser to see the API documentation.